 Similarly, if you did not intentionally violate the order, you cannot be convicted for violating it.
 For example, if you went to a restaurant and were unaware that the person who has a restraining order against you was already seated in the back of the restaurant, you did not willingly violate the law.

-Unfortunately, it can be very easy to destroy your chances of using such a defense if you speak to the police, victim or prosecutor without your La Jolla domestic violence attorney.
+Unfortunately, it can be very easy to destroy your chances of using such a defense if you speak to the police, victim or prosecutor without your Solana Beach domestic violence lawyer.
 For example, you can’t say that you didn’t know about a protective order if you say “I didn’t know you would be there or I never would have risked violating the restraining order.”

-If you have been accused of violating a restraining order, Carmel Valley domestic violence defense lawyer Peter M. Liss can help.
+If you have been accused of violating a restraining order, Solana Beach domestic violence lawyer Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Image by niu niu